Visit the PtolemAE Project Home Page

 Ptolemaic Bronze Coin educational and informational center.

-This denomination series consists of two coin sizes in certain series and up to four sizes in others.
-They share two denominations in common; the laureate Zeus 'diobol' (ca. 16gm) and an Alexander wearing elephantskin headdress 'obol' (ca. 8gm).
-The coins we normally assign to Ptolemy I have no leg control letters but only letters and monograms to the left of the eagle (shown at left) and may consist of up to four sizes.
-There are numerous leg control letters in the second two series with SIGMA over shield and SIGMA over shield over XA(P) we assign to Ptolemy II.
+There are six sizes in the earliest series shown in the top row here.
+And there are only two denominations in the subsequent slightly later series.
+Both share two denominations in common; the laureate Zeus 'diobol' (ca. 15.2gm) and an Alexander wearing elephantskin headdress 'obol' (ca. 7.6gm).
+The coins we normally assign to Ptolemy I are shown in the top row.
+They lack control letters in the eagle's legs, the control letters and monograms are to the left of the eagle.
+The recent publication on early Ptolemaic bronze metrology shows that the coins with aplustre on the reverse are a previously unrecognized pentachalkon (5 chalkoi) denomination.
+The aplustre distinguishes the pentachalkon from the hemiobols of quite similar design.
+Svoronos recognized some of those appeared to differ in diameter and set them apart in his catalog but the metrological study firmly established the aplustre as a marker for a specific denomination metrologically distinct from the hemiobols (4 chalkoi).
+The second row here shows the diobols and obols of the same weight standard, but which introduced the control letters to the position in the eagle's legs.
+That second row is made of three 'sub-series' which have the SIGMA/Shield at left, or the same with additional XAP monogram or SI letters.
+There are numerous leg control letters in the types with SIGMA over shield and SIGMA over shield over XA(P) we assign to Ptolemy II.
 There are clearly related types of diobols and obols throughout this period with linked control marks and other symbols placed similarly and spanning both sizes.
 This coinage begins at an indeterminate time perhaps as early as about 290BC and dominated the bronze issues for perhaps 30 years or longer.
-The presumed order of temporal succession is shown left to right.
-We believe the earliest are the types with only letters or monograms to the left of the eagle, likely begun under Ptolemy I and continued into the reign of Ptolemy II.
-These are followed by the series of Ptolemy II with SIGMA over a Galatian shield, and ending with the series with an additional complex monogram under the shield (XAP).
+We believe the earliest are the types with only letters or monograms to the left of the eagle (top row), likely begun under Ptolemy I and continued into the reign of Ptolemy II.
+These are followed by the series of Ptolemy II (second row) with SIGMA over a Galatian shield, and ending with the series with an additional complex monogram under the shield (XAP).
 One similar set that display SIGMA over shield over SIGMA IOTA.
-It consists of only two coins (not shown here): Sv554 (ALPHA/PHI control) and Sv564 (DELTA control), both diobols.
-None of these early coins show the distinctive central depressions seen on the later 'post-reform' series.
+It consists of only two coin: Sv554 (ALPHA/PHI control) and Sv564 (DELTA control - shown here), both diobols.
+None have central depressions seen on the later 'post-reform' series.
 Nor is the familiar cornucopia in evidence.
-The post-reform series (see below) appear to adopt mintmarks (combinatinons of club, cornucopiae, and/or monogram) with central depressions indicating a new method of manufacture, and the later series reflect more extensive groups of denominations and sizes both much larger as well as smaller.
-It is likely these are all issues of Alexandria.
-This is a remarkable group in that there are over 80 catalogued types with different control letter and monogram combinations.
+The post-reform series (see below) appear to adopt mintmarks (club, cornucopiae, and/or monogram) with central depressions indicating a new method of manufacture.
+It is likely that many shown here are issues of Alexandria, with some smaller sizes possibly from provincial mints (symbols such as club, helmet, aplustre, etc.).
+This is altogether a remarkable group in that there are over 80 catalogued combinations of control letters and monograms.

 gae403_o